Capgemini/microsoft-team-labs/codelabs/alm-introduction.md

 What does DevOps mean for teams?
 DevOps enables formerly siloed roles – development, IT operations, quality engineering and security – to coordinate and collaborate to produce better, more reliable products.
 By adopting a DevOps culture along with DevOps practices and tools, teams gain the ability to better respond to customer needs, increase confidence in the applications they build and achieve business goals faster.

-We as a team are keen to have people skilled in both development and operations to provide to better understand the complete picture of solutions we implement.
+We as a team are keen to have people skilled in both development and operations to provide a better understanding of the complete picture of solutions we implement.

 For further reading on DevOps please visit [here](https://azure.microsoft.com/en-gb/overview/what-is-devops/)